Trump White House Staff Payroll Nearly $36 Million And Top-Heavy

 Press secretary Sean Spicer said in an email that the lean staffing was the result of the new administration "trying to give taxpayers the best return" — something the White House is endeavoring to do "throughout all government."
 Spicer also noted "there is a huge demand for jobs" in the administration.

-Trump's total payroll adds up to $35,766,744.
 Helping to contain costs are the three advisers taking no pay at all: the president's daughter, Ivanka Trump; her husband, Jared Kushner; and Reed Cordish, who works on intergovernmental and technology initiatives with Kushner.
 Gary Cohn who came to the White House from a top job at Goldman Sachs is taking a salary of just $30,000 a year.
 (That amount, Spicer told NPR, is the minimum that qualifies for benefits.)

 As for the people at the top of the pay scale making $179,700, there are several names that will look familiar: